alherdom/Adalogix/user-guide.md

 ## Application Screenshots

-you can see all the screenshots of the application at this [LINK](img/).
+You can see all the screenshots of the application at this [LINK](img/).